veillette/hands-on/content/Chapter5.md

 2. It allows reliable uncertainty estimation
 3. It avoids the unreliability of shallow-angle intercepts
 4. It utilizes all data points rather than just those near intercepts
-5. It determines g and k independently, preventing error propagation
+5. It determines $g$ and $k$ independently, preventing error propagation
    :::

 Compound variables also prove valuable with multiple input variables.
 When measuring specific heat using flow calorimetry, the heat balance equation is: